 8. Did anything happen today that you disagreed with or didn’t like?

-9. What can you do better tomorrow?
+9. What are you going to try to do better tomorrow?

 10. What books are you reading in class?

 The answers that children give could really surprise you.
-Not only will you find out what happened in the 6+ hours they were at school, but they provide an opportunity to ask other questions, potentially uncovering likes and dislikes or issues that you weren’t aware of.
+Not only will you find out what happened in the 6+ hours they were at school, but they also provide an opportunity to ask other questions, potentially uncovering likes and dislikes or issues you weren’t aware of.

-You don’t have to ask all the questions, start with 4 or so and see what happens.
+You don’t have to ask all the questions.
+Start with 4 or so and see what happens.

 Here’s hoping your child’s school day will be a mystery no more and wonderful conversations will be started in your home.